upmem/usecase_hedges/README.md

 The current implementation support only one DPU as it consists of a POC.

 ## performances summary
-(measured with 1 DPU with some estimated PIMM server with 2560 DPUs perfs)
+(measured with 1 DPU with some estimated PIM server with 2560 DPUs perfs)

 | CR    |  srate    |    drate       |  irate        | strands/DPU run      | time (sec/DPU)  | decoding throughput (seq/sec/DPU) | (estimated) decoding throughput (seq/sec/2560 DPUs) | DPU pipeline efficiency (%) |